Udmurtia: Name

-On the other hand, in the Russian tradition, the name 'meadow people' refers to the inhabitants of the left bank of river in general.
+On the other hand, in the Russian tradition, the name 'meadow people' refers to the inhabitants of the left bank of river in particular.
 Recently, the most relevant is the version of V. V. Napolskikh and S. K. Belykh.
 They suppose that ethnonym was borrowed either from Indo-Iranian *anta 'outside, close, last, edge, limit, boundary' or Turkic-Altaic *anda/*ant 'oath (in fidelity), comrade, friend'.

 History

 On November 4, 1920, the Votyak Autonomous Oblast was formed.
 On January 1, 1932, it was renamed Udmurt Autonomous Oblast, which was then reorganized into the Udmurt ASSR on December 28, 1934.
 During World War II, many industrial factories were evacuated from the Ukrainian SSR and western borderlands to Udmurtia.

+On October 11, 1991, the Supreme Council of the Udmurt ASSR adopted a law according to which the Udmurt ASSR acquired a new name — the Udmurt Republic.

 Geography

 The republic is located to the west of the Ural Mountains and borders Kirov, Perm, Bashkortostan, and Tatarstan.

-Udmurtia is a republic in the Russian Federation, located in Central Russia between the branches of two of the largest and oldest rivers in Europe: the Kama and its right tributary the Vyatka.
+Udmurtia is a republic in the Russian Federation, located in Central Russia between the branches of the rivers Kama and its right tributary the Vyatka.

-The city of Izhevsk is the administrative, industrial and cultural center of Udmurtia.
+The city of Izhevsk is the administrative, industrial, and cultural center of Udmurtia.
 Geographically, it is located not far from Moscow, the capital and largest city of the Russian Federation.
 The city has a well-developed transport system (including air, land, and water).

 Udmurtia borders Kirov Oblast to the west and north, Perm Oblast to the east, and the Bashkortostan and Tatarstan Republics to the south.